Kino Castle: History

 After the defeat of the combined Baekje and Yamato Japan forces, at the hands of the Silla and Tang China alliance at the Battle of Hakusukinoe in 663, the Yamato court feared an invasion from either or both Tang or Silla.
 In response, Emperor Tenji ordered the construction of a huge network of shore fortifications throughout the rest of the 600s, often with the assistance of Baekje engineers, generals and artisans.
 Unaware of the outbreak of the Silla-Tang War (670–76), the Japanese would continue to build fortifications until 701, after finding out that Silla was no longer friendly with Tang.
-According to the Nihonshoki, twelve Korean-style mountain fortifications were built in western Japan at this time, and it is believed that Ki castle was one of them.
+According to the Nihonshoki, twelve Korean-style mountain fortifications were built in western Japan at this time, and it is believed that Kino Castle was one of them.
 The identification of particular sites with the fortresses constructed at this time remains a subject of debate, and most fortifications of this period are classified under the wider term kōgoishi (神籠石).

-Ki Castle is not mentioned in any historical documents, and the year of its construction is unknown, but archaeological excavations show that it was built in the latter half of the 7th century.
+Kino Castle is not mentioned in any historical documents, and the year of its construction is unknown, but archaeological excavations show that it was built in the latter half of the 7th century.
 The caste is situated at the southern end of the Kibi plateau and encompasses the summit of a mountain near the center of ancient Kibi Province.
 A wall made of stone and earthen ramparts with four gates, corner towers and six water gates, stretches for 2.8 kilometers.
 The area inside the wall is about 30 hectares.
 The discovery of paving stones to protect the castle walls was the first of its kind in Japan.
 Within the castle, the foundation stones for seven buildings, one raised pillar building, a reservoir and well, twelve forges and blacksmith workshop remains have been confirmed.
-While many of the contemporary kōgoishi fortifications appear to have been left unfinished, Ki Castle is equipped with most of the facilities necessary for a mountain castle, indicating its importance.
+While many of the contemporary kōgoishi fortifications appear to have been left unfinished, Kino Castle is equipped with most of the facilities necessary for a mountain castle, indicating its importance.

 The location of the castle overlooks the Seto Inland Sea, which was the main sea route for international exchange and trade and was therefore also the main route for an invader.
-Yashima Castle in Kiyama Castle, contemporary fortifications on the island of Shikoku are within the field of view of Ki Castle.
+Yashima Castle in Kiyama Castle, contemporary fortifications on the island of Shikoku are within the field of view of Kino Castle.